Palestinian Killed During Israeli Raid On West Bank Refugee Camp

-(MENAFN- IANS) Jenin, Feb 22 (IANS) One Palestinian was killed and two others were wounded during an Israeli military raid on the Jenin refugee camp in the West Bank, Palestinian sources said.
+JENIN, Feb 22 (NNN-WAFA) – One Palestinian was killed and two others were wounded, during an Israeli military raid on the Jenin refugee camp in the West Bank, Palestinian sources said, yesterday.

-The Palestinian Red Crescent Society said on Wednesday in a statement that its crew had transported two injured people, one with several gunshot wounds and the other with bullet fragments in his leg, and the body of a young Palestinian to the hospital, Xinhua news agency reported.
+The Palestinian Red Crescent Society said in a statement that, its crew had transported two injured people, one with several gunshot wounds and the other with bullet fragments in his leg, and the body of a young Palestinian, to the hospital.

 Israel's special forces stormed the camp and raided a house in the Al-Samran neighbourhood before they had armed clashes with Palestinian gunmen, according to local Palestinian sources.

-The sources added Israeli airstrikes hit at least two missile sites in the Jenin camp and explosions were heard in the city.
+The sources added, Israeli airstrikes hit at least two sites in the Jenin camp and explosions were heard in the city.

-According to the Palestinian Health Ministry, the number of Palestinians killed by Israeli forces in the West Bank has risen to 399 since the outbreak of Israel-Hamas conflict on October 7, 2023.
+According to the Palestinian Health Ministry, the number of Palestinians killed by Israeli forces in the West Bank has risen to 399, since the outbreak of Israel-Hamas conflict on Oct 7.– NNN-WAFA

 Legal Disclaimer: